 - 1. The individual receives an actual payment of \$1 or more through participation in a CSJ or W-2 T placement.
-(See 2.10.2.1) - Months where the full payment was sanctioned to \$0 prior to W-2 pulldown do not count towards the 60-month federal lifetime limit.
+(See 2.10.2.1) - Months where the full payment was sanctioned to \$0 prior to W-2 pulldown do not count towards the federal lifetime limit.

-Note: If the placement on the last business day of the month is a TEMP placement (TMP or TNP), and there was a payment of \$1 or more for a CSJ or W-2 T placement in the same calendar month, the month will also count toward the individual's 60-month federal lifetime limit due to receipt of TANF cash assistance
+Note: If the placement on the last business day of the month is a TEMP placement (TMP or TNP), and there was a payment of \$1 or more for a CSJ or W-2 T placement in the same calendar month, the month will also count toward the individual's 60-month federal lifetime limit due to receipt of federally funded TANF cash assistance

 - Months where a delayed payment is received count towards the month for which there was participation. - 2.
 The individual receives a CMC payment and a W-2 T or CSJ placement immediately preceded the CMC placement.
-(See 2.10.8) - Months do not count toward the 60-month federal lifetime limit if the individual has never before received AFDC or TANF or did not move directly from a W-2 Paid Employment Position (W-2 T or CSJ). - 3.
-The individual receives transportation assistance while in an unpaid, case management only placement and certain conditions are met.
+(See 2.10.8 for more information on time limits for CMC placements) - The individual receives transportation assistance while in an unpaid, case management only placement and certain conditions are met.
 (See 19.2.3) - 4.
-The individual received TANF cash assistance in any other state.
-(See 2.10.2.3.1) - 5.
-The individual is the other parent in the W-2 Group and is married to the placed parent who receives an actual CSJ or W-2 T payment of \$1 or more.
+The individual received federally funded TANF cash assistance in any other state.
+(See 2.10.2.3.1)

-Months do not count toward the 60-month federal lifetime limit if the individual is a Non-marital Co-parent and is not the placed parent during a month.
+- 5. The individual is the other parent in the W-2 Group and is married to the placed parent who receives an actual CSJ or W-2 T payment of \$1 or more. - Months do not count toward the 60-month federal lifetime limit if the individual is a Non-marital Co-parent and is not the placed parent during a month.